r-bowman/shell-novice/00-intro.md

 Nelle went to a workshop called Software Carpentry a few months ago.
-SHe digs out her notes and finds the following:
+She digs out her notes and finds the following:

 At a high level, computers do four things: